colussim/GoLC/README.md

 🔎 Analysis of devops platform objects ...
  Repos saved successfully!
           ✅ The number of Repo(s) found is: 1
-                ✅ 1 Repo: sonar-golc - Number of branches: 4 - largest Branch: ver1.0.3
+                ✅ 1 Repo: GoLC - Number of branches: 4 - largest Branch: ver1.0.3
 ✅ Result saved successfully!

-✅ The largest Repository is <sonar-golc> in the organization <SonarSource-Demos> with the branch <ver1.0.3> ✅ Total Repositories that will be analyzed: 1 - Find empty : 0 - Excluded : 0 - Archived : 0
+✅ The largest Repository is <GoLC> in the organization <techlabnews> with the branch <ver1.0.3> ✅ Total Repositories that will be analyzed: 1 - Find empty : 0 - Excluded : 0 - Archived : 0
 ✅ Total Branches that will be analyzed: 4

 🔎 Analysis of Repos ...
  Waiting for workers...

-        ✅ json report exported to /app/Results/Result_SonarSource-Demos_sonar-golc_ver1.0.3.json
+        ✅ json report exported to /app/Results/Result_techlabnews-GoLC_ver1.0.3.json
 ✅ 2 The repository <sonar-golc> has been analyzed

 🔎 Analyse Report ...

-✅ Number of Repository analyzed in Organization <SonarSource-Demos> is 1 ✅ The repository with the largest line of code is in project <SonarSource-Demos> the repo name is <sonar-golc> with <41.48K> lines of code
+✅ Number of Repository analyzed in Organization <techlabnews> is 1 ✅ The repository with the largest line of code is in project <techlabnews> the repo name is <GoLC> with <41.48K> lines of code
-✅ The total sum of lines of code in Organization <SonarSource-Demos> is : 41.48K Lines of Code
+✅ The total sum of lines of code in Organization <techlabnews> is : 41.48K Lines of Code

 ✅ Reports are located in the <'Results'> directory